USA Visa Application Guide 2024

 Interview

-After you have paid the necessary fees and submitted the required immigrant visa application, Affidavit of Support, and supporting documents to the National Visa Center (NVC), they will review your file for completeness.
+After you have paid the necessary fees and submitted the required immigrant visa application, affidavit of support, and supporting documents to the National Visa Center (NVC), they will review your file for completeness.
 Once your case becomes qualified for an interview, NVC will work with the appropriate U.S. Embassy or Consulate to schedule an appointment for you.

 The U.S. Embassy or Consulate General tells NVC what dates they are holding interviews, and NVC fills these appointments in a first-in, first-out manner.
 However, before applicants in a numerically limited (preference) visa category can receive an appointment, their priority date must also be current.
 You can track your priority date using the Visa Bulletin at this official link.
 NVC schedules appointments one month in advance, but we cannot predict when an interview appointment will be available.